marvyluvu/ORBITZ/README.md

 ---

 ## 6. Firmware

-  **WARNING**: CURRENT FIRMWARE IS MOCK/ TESTING REASONS ONLY Runs on any pc or rpi, without the custom pcb or display
+There are two ways to run ORBITZ:

+### 6.1 Desktop/mock firmware (no hardware required)

+This runs the radar UI in a Pygame window on any PC or Pi, using mock drivers instead of the real display, LEDs, and buttons.

-  How to run (Windows / PowerShell)
+How to run (Windows / PowerShell):

-  1) open terminal in the root folder (firmware)
+1. Open a terminal in the `firmware` folder.
-  2) python -m venv .venv
+2. `python -m venv .venv`
-  3) .\.venv\Scripts\Activate.ps1
+3. `.\.venv\Scripts\Activate.ps1`
-  4) pip install -r requirements.txt
+4. `pip install -r requirements.txt`
-  5) python main.py

-- Press `m` then Enter to switch modes (PLANES / ISS).
+5. `python main.py`

+Controls in mock mode:

+- `m` + Enter: toggle between PLANES and SATS/ISS modes.
+- `j` / `k` + Enter: move selection to next/previous target.
-- Press `q` then Enter to quit.
+- `q` + Enter: quit.

+### 6.2 Hardware firmware (Pi + PCB)

+On the Pi Zero 2W with the ORBITZ PCB attached:

+- The display shows the radar UI.
+- The rotary encoder controls target selection.
+- The encoder button toggles modes.
+- The LED halo and buzzer reflect visibility/alerts.
+- GPSD and dump1090/readsb are used automatically if available.

 ##  7. Images